PttCodingMan/SudokuSolver/README.md

 # Multi thread sudoku solver

-TruthSudokuSolver is Multithread sudoku solver library in java
+SudokuSolver is Multithread sudoku solver library in java

 It's pretty fast and easy to use.